gordontoy/gordon-toy/content/posts/nextdc-building-australias-cloud-and-ai-future.md

 NEXTDC is the direct beneficiary of the powerful AI trend.
 It has the potential to be one of Australia’s less glamorous but no less essential AI champions.
 There are risks ahead, including execution risk from construction and supply chains, and the risk of dilutive capital raisings.
 For now, NEXTDC can sustain it's preference for debt and third party capital.

-But the demand for datacentres isn’t going away and the market is still captivated by the AI theme.
+The demand for data centres isn’t going away and the market is still captivated by the AI theme.

 NEXTDC is also getting better at building and designing centres.
 And it has even more to practice on.
 This will embed more operational, network and scale efficiencies for customers and build the moat even deeper for potential challengers.